kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 ὀργή (_orgē_):
 1 Tim.
 2:8; Col. 3:8.
 According to Kleinknecht (TDNT 5:383--4 A.I), "_orge_, post-Homeric, first found in Hes.
 Op., 304, then common in poetry and prose, is related in stem to _orgao_/_orgas_, and thus means the 'lavish swelling of sap and vigor,' 'thrusting and upsurging' in nature, originally gener. [#1] a. the 'impulsive nature' of man or beast, esp. the impulsive state of the human disposition, which in contrast to more inward and quiet _ethos_ … breaks forth actively in relation to what it is without.
 When _orge_ is used of the mind and nature of man, animal and other comparisons point expressly to the natural side of the concept … The female type which god [lower cased] created the fox … another is best likened to the changeable sea in its nature … The character of men are distinct … who sets _orge_, man's natural disposition, character and bent, in the category as his … In the general and broader sense of individual nature or disposition _orge_ is esp. important in Attic tragedy where it became a tragic element.
 In _orge_ there is actualized the true or false insight of man which impels him to decisive deeds … Not blind anger, but demonic excess [Greek] of will in the nature of the tragic person, goes hand in hand with _ananke_, necessity and fate.
 As compared with older use, _orge_ in tragedy has already become more restricted and specialized. _orge_ now has more of the sense of a specific reaction of the human soul.
 It takes on the sense [#2] b. of anger as the most striking manifestation of powerful inner passion _thumos_.
 The two terms can now supplement one other … and yet on the other hand  _orge_, in distinction from _thumos_, is essentially and intentionally oriented to its content, namely, revenge or punishment … In virtue of this _orge_ itself acquired the meaning [#3] c. 'punishment'."
 Totally, rage can be impulsive on the outside like an _outburst_, however, on the inside, being long gone anger over unsettled issues and from the inside being intentional.
 CD describes _payback_ as "an action that punishes someone for something bad that the person did to you; revenge."
 Also, _revenge_ as "harm that you do to someone as a punishment for harm that the person has done to you," finally, _rage_ as "extreme or violent anger, or a period of feeling such anger."

+**Rashness**,
+προπετής (_propetēs_):
+2 Tim.
+3:4.
+Both Thayer and Gingrich agree in common on _rash_ and _reckless_ and then differentiate on __precipitate_ and _thoughtless_.
+While Liddell gives a deeper insight, first the cognate προπέτομαι _fly forwards_, then the word denotes "out of control, … thrown away, … drooping, at the point of death, … untimely, … ready for, prone to a thing, … headlong, … precipitate, rash, reckless, … uncontrolled laughter, … of a lot, drawn at random, … of persons, … headlong, out of control, … headlong, hastily, … prematurely," CD defines _rashness_ as "the quality of being careless or unwise, without thought for what might happen or result."

 **Rebellious**,
 ἀνυπότακτος (_anypotaktos_):